arashnrim/lectern/content/technology/networking/network-interface-controller.md

 - networking
 ---

-A network device built or inserted into end-user devices that provides LAN connectivity to the device.
+A network device built or inserted into end-user devices that provides [[technology/networking/area-networks#Local area network|LAN]] connectivity to the device.
 Often comes in the form of a card that can be installed, an external USB adapter, or being built into the motherboard.